optimargin/optimargin.github.io/docs/getting-started/secure-server.md

 Let's set up a secure server that only **you** have access to.

 ### Server Specs
-We recommend using either Windows Server 2016/2019 (desktop experience) or Windows 10.
+We recommend using either Windows Server 2016/2019 (desktop experience) or Windows 10 and have at least **30 GB of free space** available.

 A more powerful server will deliver your results much faster.